Resources for physicians

-- Been unwilling to discontinue use of pain medications, medications for mental conditions or substances that would prevent meaningful participation in the program
+- Been unwilling to discontinue use of pain medications and other targeted medications affecting cognition or substances that would prevent meaningful participation in the program

-- Shown insufficient motivation to participate in pain rehabilitation, such as medication management, physical and occupational therapy, and group therapy
+- Shown insufficient motivation to participate in medication management, physical and occupational therapy, or group therapy

-- An acute physical condition or illness, and current treatment for the condition would prevent the person's adequate participation in the program
+- An acute physical condition or illness that would prevent his or her adequate participation in the program

 This summary will include the person's PRC treatment course, medication changes, laboratory tests and consult notes.
 It will also outline behavioral strategies the person was taught for coping with chronic pain and offer specific follow-up recommendations.

-PRC staff encourages a person's doctor to discuss the rehabilitation program with him or her to reinforce the functional goals and progress accomplished during the program.
+PRC staff encourages each person's provider to discuss the rehabilitation program with the individual to reinforce the functional goals and progress accomplished during the program.